romilshah525/Covid19/README.md

 ## Contributing

-Incase of any suggesstions feel free to mail me at [Romil Shah](mailto:romilshah525@gmail.com)
+For any queries or any suggesstions, feel free to contact me at [Romil Shah](mailto:romilshah525@gmail.com)